The First 7 Days After a Stroke: A Guide to Recovery & Care

 Early rehabilitation often begins in a hospital setting.
 Gentle exercises—such as guided limb movements or swallowing practice—can lower risks of complications and encourage gradual improvement.

-Rehabilitation is crucial and starts as early as possible.
-Even if movements or speech seem difficult now, the brain has an incredible ability to heal and rewire itself—a process known as neuroplasticity.
+Rehabilitation plays a vital role and begins as early as possible.
+Even when movement or speech feels extremely challenging, your brain carries an amazing capacity to mend and rewire — a process known as neuroplasticity.

-• An occupational specialist focuses on everyday activities that may feel unfamiliar—such as dressing, using utensils, or writing a grocery list.
-Sessions aim to restore independence in handling daily life.
-Therapy may begin with simple exercises or adaptive tools to make tasks easier, gradually building confidence and bringing comfort back to routines that once felt natural.
+- An occupational specialist works with you on everyday tasks that might now feel unfamiliar—like getting dressed, using utensils, or writing a grocery list.
+Sessions focus on helping you regain independence in handling regular routines.
+Work may start with simple exercises or adaptive tools that make tasks easier, then gradually build confidence and bring comfort back to activities that once felt natural.

 Many survivors face post-stroke fatigue, which makes even small tasks exhausting.
 This is normal, and rest is just as important as therapy.